Close Menu

 Increase article font size

-The Ford government has announced it will proceed with the nearly $27 billion upgrade of four reactors at Pickering Nuclear Generating Station, a key part of its energy strategy.
+The Ford government has announced plans to proceed with the nearly $27 billion refurbishment of four reactors at the Pickering Nuclear Generating Station, a key part of its energy strategy.

-Energy Minister Stephen Lecce revealed on Wednesday that the province had given the green light to Ontario Power Generation’s plan to refurbish the plant’s CANDU reactors, which could keep them operational for another forty years.
+Energy Minister Stephen Lecce shared on Wednesday that the province has approved Ontario Power Generation’s plan to refurbish the plant’s CANDU reactors, a decision that could allow power generation for an additional four decades.

-“To deliver on our major jobs plan to get Canadians working, extending the life of the facility will create jobs for tens of thousands of skilled workers while we build up the Ontario supply chain and keep 90 per cent of our project spend in this country,” he said in a statement.
+“To deliver on our major jobs plan to get Canadians working, extending the life of the facility will create jobs for tens of thousands of skilled workers while we build up the Ontario supply chain and keep 90 per cent of our project spend in this country,” he stated in a press release.

 Get daily National news

-The government had previously indicated its intention to refurbish Pickering earlier this year.
-The announcement on Wednesday confirmed that it had granted final approval for moving ahead with this plan.
+The government had previously indicated it planned to refurbish Pickering at the start of this year.
+The announcement on Wednesday confirmed that it has given its final approval for moving ahead with the project.

 Story continues below

-“(The) OPG continues to explore other optimal financing arrangements,” the government stated.
+<p“(The) OPG continues to explore other optimal financing arrangements,” according to government sources.

 The project still requires final licensing approvals from the Canadian Nuclear Safety Commission.
-If those are obtained, work on Pickering’s B units five through eight could begin in early 2027.
+If granted, work will kick off on Pickering’s B units five through eight in early 2027.

-The Progressive Conservatives have placed nuclear power at the forefront of their energy plans and are also considering building a new station in Port Hope along with small modular reactors and further refurbishments.
+The Progressive Conservatives have positioned nuclear power as central to their energy vision, with ambitions possibly including a new station in Port Hope alongside small modular reactors and further refurbishments.

 & copy 2025 , a division of Corus Entertainment Inc.